 “Nowadays, it’s becoming a standard for software development companies to have two kinds of designers on board – user-focused UX/UI designers and business-focused product designers.
 With product designers on board, software companies focus more and more on creating strategies and products that go together with the business goals of their clients”.

 Micro frontends, accessibility, Jamstack and much more

 In this article, we only scratched the surface of the State of Frontend 2020.
-What about the future?
+What about the future of front-end development?
 Witold Ossera (the Head of Frontend Services at The Software House):

 - 24.4% of web developers have already used micro frontends.

 - Continuous Integration seems to become a front-end development standard, with many equally popular CI solutions to choose from.

 - 1/3 of respondents have built a Jamstack website lately and the numbers will probably grow in the next months.